 III.
 Singles: Qualifying Rounds

-Before purchasing any entries, players must be registered.
-A registered player may purchase qualifying round entries in one or more appropriate divisions (at most one skill division, plus special divisions if eligible).
-Each purchased entry is specific to one division.
-Players should keep their registered player number handy for use when purchasing entries.
-Up to two entries may be purchased at a time by a player, although no more than two entries may be outstanding.
-Any coupons for free entries must be redeemed at the registration desk.
+Before purchasing any tickets, players must be registered.
+A registered player may purchase qualifying round tickets in one or more appropriate divisions (at most one skill division, plus special divisions if eligible).
+Each purchased ticket is specific to one division.
+Players should keep their registered player number handy for use when purchasing tickets.

-Entries will not be sold for any division beyond the posted time, nor will entries be sold for the Classics Division except when it is operating.
-Entries are non-refundable unless by special permission or as described herein.
+Tickets will not be sold for any division beyond the posted time, nor will tickets be sold for the Classics Division except when it is operating.
+Tickets are non-refundable unless by special permission or as described herein.

-When a player is ready to play a qualifying round entry, he or she approaches the bank of machines designated for the division corresponding to the entry.
-The player will select the appropriate subset of those machines to be played for the qualifying entry.
-The exact counts of machines in each bank and machines to be selected per entry may vary from division to division and from tournament to tournament.
-A typical example might be a bank of ten machines, from which five are selected for each entry.
+When a competitor is ready to play a qualifying round ticket, he or she approaches the bank of machines designated for the division corresponding to the ticket.
+The player will select the appropriate machine to be played for the qualifying ticket.
+The exact number of machines in each bank may vary from division to division and from tournament to tournament.
+A typical example might be a bank of twelve machines, from which six count toward the overall qualifying score.

-No machine may be selected more than once on a single entry.
+Only the highest score achieved by the player on each machine, no matter how many times that player has played that specific machine, will count toward that players score.
 The player will line up behind the machine he or she wants to play.
 When it is the player’s turn, he or she will signal for a scorekeeper who will take down the player’s number.
 At no time may the player begin play on any machine without being instructed to do so by the scorekeeper.
-Players may select a different set of machines for each qualifying entry.
+Players may select a different machine for each qualifying ticket.

-At any point during play or immediately after play has been completed, the player may elect to abandon his or her entry by notifying the scorekeeper.
-The player would then press the “VOID THIS TICKET” button.
-This will void all scores recorded so far for that specific entry, and the entry will not be entered into the scoring system except as a “void”, which does not affect scoring in any way.
-No money will be refunded, but the player has no further obligation to complete his or her entry.
-Once all games have been completed and the “COMPLETE/SAVE” button pressed, the void option is no longer available for that entry.
+At any point during play or immediately after play has been completed, the player may elect to abandon his or her ticket by notifying the scorekeeper that the ticket in question should be voided.
+This will void the score for that specific ticket, and the ticket will not be entered into the scoring system except as a “void”, which does not affect scoring in any way.
+No money will be refunded for a voided ticket.

-All scores posted on a particular machine, including multiple entries from individual players, are maintained in a ranking.
+Scores posted on a particular machine are maintained in a ranking.
 Point values are assigned to each position in this ranking.
-The overall score of a particular entry is the total of the point values assigned to its ranked scores on the selected machines for that entry.
-Because the rankings will change as new scores are posted on each machine, the overall score of each entry may change as the qualifying rounds progress.
+The overall qualifying score of a competitor is the total of the point values assigned to his or her highest scores on the machines that have been played.
+Because the rankings will change as new scores are posted on each machine, the overall qualifying score of a competitor may change as the qualifying rounds progress.

 In the event of two or more scores on a machine being exactly tied, the highest point value of the tied positions will be awarded for each such score.